Vyral/sam-levy/_posts/2022-04-22-predictions-for-the-rest-of-2022.md

 If you've been thinking about selling, now is an incredible time to list.
 Due to our high demand and low inventory, you can get an excellent price for your home quickly.
 Contact your real estate professional today to get the ball rolling.

-If you have any questions about buying or selling, reach out to me by phone or email.
+If you have any questions about buying or selling, please reach out to me by phone or email.
 I look forward to hearing from you.